TheQuantScientist/Multi-Agent/README.md

 # A LangGraph-based Multi-Agent System

 A simplified demonstration of a LangGraph-based API powered by FastAPI and Groq's language model.
-This project showcases a workflow where a supervisor routes user queries to either a researcher (for information gathering) or a coder (for technical tasks), leveraging AI to process and respond to requests efficiently.
+This project showcases a workflow where a supervisor routes user queries to a researcher (for information gathering) or a coder (for technical tasks), defined by system prompts, leveraging Llama3.3 or Mixtral to process and respond to requests.
+Agents are autonomously equipped with Tavily tools.
+Enhanced with the ORJSONResponse class, the FastAPI response speed improves by 20-25%.

 ![Graph](graph.png)